 Among his professional awards, he was named Pine Creek Journal 2007 – Citizen of the Year and is the recipient of the William R. Baierl Award for Business Man of the Year from the Northern Allegheny Chamber of Commerce in 2009.

-He has been married for 25 years to the former Sue Killinger of Shaler Township, and they have two sons, Garrett and Jayson.
+He is married to the former Sue Killinger of Shaler Township, and they have two sons, Garrett and Jayson.

 Learn more on his Facebook page.